-In order to do this research, two case studies have been designed in which it has been chosen for the technique of content analysis which has investigates the presence of right wing extremism in two German tabloids, Bild and Morgenpost.
+In order to do this research, two case studies have been designed in which it has been chosen for the method of content analysis to investigate the presence of right wing extremism in two German tabloids, Bild and Morgenpost.
 The method of content analysis has been chosen since this method is a conventional approach and the most used approach in doing media content analysis.
-After a meeting with lecturer Nyirubugara of the Faculty Management & Organisation/Communication of The Hague University and conducting literature on content analysis, this method have been applied to the two tabloids within two case studies which have lead the author to conclusions.
+After a meeting with lecturer Nyirubugara of the Faculty Management & Organisation/Communication of The Hague University and using literature on content analysis, this method has been applied to the two tabloids in two case studies.
 The hypothesis is that there is an increased presence of right wing extremism in the media reporting on migration of German tabloids, since migration has an increased impact on society.
 Therefore, it might be that right wing extremism has been triggered by the high influx of migrants that have led to tensions between different social groups in German society.
 The conclusion has shown whether or not these assumptions have been right.

-Five chapters have been designed in order to go deeply in the topic.
+Five chapters have been designed in order to go deeply into the topic.
 The first chapter defines and outlines the concept of right wing extremism.
 Two chapters analyse the migration background of 2006 and 2015 in order to compare statistics and to find out whether or not clear differences can be found.
 Subsequently, another chapter presents the research findings of the study of Butterwegge (2006), with the most important results and conclusions about right wing extremism in German media.
-The fifth chapter consists of two case studies which include analysis of two tabloids, using content analysis, analysing actual information about how German tabloids have reported about migration and migrants, which can be used to conclude how these findings differ from the research findings of Butterwegge.
+The fifth chapter consists of two case studies which include analysis of two tabloids, using content analysis, in order to analyse actual information about how German tabloids have reported about migration and migrants, which can be used to conclude how these findings differ from the research findings of Butterwegge.
 Finally, a conclusion is made based on the research.

 Methodology

-In order to obtain results that lead the author to a conclusion, desk research as well as two case studies was conducted.
-Several sources have been found on the Internet which provided much information on the migration background of 2006, as well as that of 2016.
+This research has used desk research as well as two case studies.
+Governmental reports provided much information on the migration background of 2006, as well as that of 2016.
 Mostly, migration reports of the German Bundesamt für Migration und Flüchtlinge (the German domestic intelligence service, or: BAMF) were used.
-Moreover, the report of Butterwegge ( 2006) has been used in order to obtain information about right wing extremism in German media in 2006.
-In addition, in order to find out what the current situation of German media reporting on migrants is, two case studies have been made, in which two German newspapers have been analysed.
+Moreover, the report of Butterwegge (Massenmedien, Migration und Integration.
+Asylbetrug und Ausländerkriminalität: Missbrauchen die Zuwanderer „das deutsche Gastrecht“?, 2006) has been used in order to obtain information about right wing extremism in German media in 2006.
+In addition, in order to find out what the current situation of German tabloid reporting on migrants is, two case studies have been made, in which two German newspapers have been analysed.
 This case study approach goes deeply into the topic and investigate a very particular topic as well.
 This was helpful, since only two German newspapers were researched extensively on right wing extremism language.
-Such an in-depth study provided detailed insight about this specific subject on the presence of right wing extremism ideologies.
+Such an in-depth study provided detailed insight about this specific subject on the presence of right wing extremism ideologies in these two newspapers.
 In the following paragraphs, it is explained how the newspapers have been analysed by which methods.

 Case study: what is it?